Skip to content

 Step 3 - Capturing and Annotating a Screenshot

-Click on the Image icon in the rich text editor associated with the Actual Result text box.
-That will bring up the Drawing Tools screen that asks you to draw a rectangle to select a portion of the current screen to capture:
+Click the Image icon in the rich text editor associated with the Actual Result text box.
+This will display the Drawing Tools screen, prompting you to draw a rectangle to select a portion of the current screen for capture:

 manual_playback_4

-If the MS Paint application is not in the foreground, just click Esc on your keyboard to abort, rearrange your windows and then try again.
-Once you have selected the rectangle, the drawing tools will display your selected image in the image editor:
+If the MS Paint application is not in the foreground, simply press Esc on your keyboard to abort, rearrange your windows, and then try again.
+Once you have selected the rectangle, the drawing tools will display the selected image in the image editor:

 manual_playback_5

-You can now use the annotation tools to add labels, text and other items to explain the issue that you found:
+You can now use the annotation tools to add labels, text, and other items to explain the issue you found:

 manual_playback_6

-In the example above, we added a red ellipse, arrow and text to mark the issue that was seen in MS-Paint.
-Once you are happy with your image, click Accept and the image will be included in the test Actual Result:
+In the example above, a red ellipse, arrow, and text were added to highlight the issue observed in MS-Paint.
+Once you are satisfied with the image, click Accept, and the image will be included in the test's Actual Result:

 manual_playback_7

-Finally, Fail the Step 6 and click on the Finish button.
+Finally, Fail Step 6 and click the Finish button.

 Fail Step